yabellini/SitioAcademico/content/blog/2024-01-07-INTA/index.md

 The INTA has a directive board composed of members of both the public and the private sector and with representation for different actors in the agricultural sector; they define the politics at national level.
 The national direction executes the planning of the board, assisted by the organization and administration technical areas.

-Each Regional and Research Center has a Regional board of director (I was the firs female member of the Natural Resource Research Center representing researcher that work at the experimental stations) that define the strategy ar regional level aligned with the national policy.
-Finally, the experimental stations and extension agencies have local advisory councils with the representation of local actors of the sector.
-All these governance body meet every month.
-The National and Regional boards participate in the definition of the budget, the long- and medium-term strategic plan and the hiring of personnel.
+Each Regional and Research Center has a Regional board of director that define the strategy at the regional level aligned with the national policy.
+I was the first female member of the Natural Resource Research Center, representing researchers who work at the experimental stations.
+Finally, the experimental stations and extension agencies have local advisory councils with the representation of local actors in the sector.
+All these governance bodies meet every month.
+The National and Regional boards participate in the definition of the budget, the long- and medium-term strategic plan, and the hiring of personnel.

 For example, a regional board of director consists of: